neldad1/playmeets/README.md

 Playmeets is a website application, targeting the parents who want their child to play and mingle with other kids of the same age group by joining and/or posting an event.
 Instead of going to the playgrounds and other play centres alone, a parent can post an event in Playmeets to inform and invite others to join them.

-This application is the final project for General Assembly React Course.
+This application is written in React Typescript and is the final project for General Assembly React Course.

 ## Minimum Requirements